iliepandia/redis-demo/README.md

 ## Commands

-`app:generate-events` - generate a bunch of tasks and add them into the Redis queue
+- `app:generate-events` - auto generate a bunch of tasks and add them into the Redis queue
+- `gueue:work` - attempt to execute the jobs in the queue
+- `queue:monitor` - show the size of the queue
+- `queue:flush` - empty the table with the failed jobs
+- `queue:failed` - list the failed jobs

 ## Observations